 The Chicago Transit Authority (CTA) is the nation’s 2nd largest public transportation system, serving not only the city of Chicago, but also 40 suburbs, and 83% of the transportation to the six surrounding counties in the Chicago metropolitan area.
 The CTA provides buses and train systems, and connecting services with Metra and Pace.

 Cost of Living in Chicago

 Chicago Public Schools (CPS) is the third largest district in the U.S., educating over 400,000 students each year.
 CPS has 681 schools, including elementary, high schools, contract schools and charter schools.
 Chicago is also home to several universities.
 The University of Chicago is a private university that offers 56 undergraduate majors and five divisions and six professional schools for graduate study.

 The Illinois Medical District is located on the Near West Side of Chicago and includes the University of Illinois Medical Center at Chicago, Jesse Brown VA Hospital, Northwestern Memorial Hospital and John H. Stroger, Jr. Hospital of Cook County.
 In addition to these, there are numerous other medical centers in and around the city.
-If Chicago is your new home, it’s a great idea to get to know which healthcare facilities are nearest to you:
+If Chicago is your new home, it’s a great idea to get to know which healthcare facilities are nearest to you.

 Chicago Real Estate